 I saw Age of Ultron last Wednesday, and I loved it a lot.
 I’m a fan of Marvel movies in general—Joss Whedon is an incredible writer—but I think this one may have been my favourite thus far.
 I’m not going to talk too much about the movie, though.
 I’m just going to say that my feelings went on a serious rollercoaster while watching it and give you three gifs to explain my emotions:

 And now that that’s over, it’s time to move on to the issue I’d like to talk about: the relationship between the Black Widow and the Hulk (aka Brutasha).
-I didn’t know this until after I saw the movie and went on the Brutasha tumblr tag, but apparently, some people are of the opinion that Black Widow’s relationship with the Hulk makes her weak.
+I didn’t know this until after I saw the movie and went on the Brutasha Tumblr tag, but apparently, some people are of the opinion that Black Widow’s relationship with the Hulk makes her weak.
 It’s Joss Whedon taking away from the only strong female lead in the Avengers.
 Falling in love with Bruce Banner makes Natasha less strong and less badass, they say.
 Apparently, Joss Whedon is even getting hate and death threats for this.
 (Seriously?
 Death threats?
-Do you guys really think that’s going to make things better?)
+Does anyone really think that’s going to make things better?)

 Alyssa Rosenberg wrote a great post about this for the Washington Post, and Mark Ruffalo (bless him) had an amazing response to someone’s question on how he felt about the criticism Joss Whedon was getting regarding Black Widow.
 And I’d like to further their points here, but be warned: there be spoilers below.